Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on SegTHOR}

-Our proposed method and seven comparison models segment the trachea, heart, aorta, and esophagus in this dataset.
-According to the experimental results in Table II, current state-of-the-art methods such as TransUNet, UCTransNet, and FSCA-Net achieve over 80\% in average DSC and reduce the average HD95 to below 5mm.
-Our proposed method achieves an average DSC of 83.27\% and an average HD95 of 4.187mm, with MCFNet obtaining the best performance in segmenting the trachea, heart, aorta, and esophagus.
+Our proposed method and seven comparison models segment the trachea, heart, aorta, and esophagus.
+As shown in Table \ref{tab:SEGTHOR}, state-of-the-art methods like TransUNet, UCTransNet, and FSCA-Net achieve over 80\% DSC and reduce the average HD95 to below 5mm.
+Our method achieves an average DSC of 83.27\% and HD95 of 4.187mm, outperforming others in segmenting these organs.

-As shown in the second row of Fig. 6, our designed model accurately identifies and segments the risk organs.
+As shown in the second row of Fig. \ref{fourDatasets}, our designed model accurately identifies and segments the risk organs.
 However, UNet, TransUNet, UCTransNet, Cascaded MERIT, and FSCA-Net all mistakenly identify the background as the aorta.
 Additionally, Swin-Unet incorrectly identifies the esophagus region as the heart.